PNNL-Comp-Mass-Spec/DBSchema_PgSQL_DMS/Readme.md

 1. Use SSMS to script out tables, indexes, triggers, relationships, and views from SQL Server

-2. Use the DB Schema Export Tool to pre-process the scripted DDL to rename columns and skip unwanted tables and views
+2. Use the DB Schema Export Tool (DB_Schema_Export_Tool) to pre-process the scripted DDL to rename columns and skip unwanted tables and views
 * In the [DB-Schema-Export-Tool repo](https://github.com/PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool) on GitHub
 * Three input files:
   * Schema DDL file from step 1